bitpay/bitcore/README.md

  * availableConfirmedAmount: Same as availableAmount for confirmed UTXOs only.
  * byAddress array ['address', 'path', 'amount']: A list of addresses holding funds.
  * totalKbToSendMax: An estimation of the number of KiB required to include all available UTXOs in a tx (including unconfirmed).

+`/v1/txnotes/:txid`:  Get user notes associated to the specified transaction.
+Returns:
+ * The note associated to the `txid` as a string.

+`/v1/fiatrates/:code`:  Get the fiat rate for the specified ISO 4217 code.
+Optional Arguments:
+ * provider: An identifier representing the source of the rates.
+ * ts: The timestamp for the fiat rate (defaults to now).

+Returns:
+ * The fiat exchange rate.

 ## POST Endpoints
 `/v1/wallets/`: Create a new Wallet